Here are 31 of my favorite freebies you can pretty much always get your hands on:

 - Free donuts at Krispy Kreme with app download.

-- Free fries at McDonald’s with in-app coupon.
+- Free fries at McDonald’s with an in-app coupon.

 - Free chicken sandwiches at Chick-fil-A with in-app offers.